mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 The decentralization techniques listed in {{decentralization}} are not a closed set; wide interest has spurred development of new approaches, both in general and as solutions to specific problems.

-For example, Secure multi-party computation techniques like {{FAIRPLAYMP}} can enable "a set of untrusting parties to compute any function of their private inputs while revealing nothing but the result of the function."
+For example, secure multi-party computation techniques (see, e.g., {{YAO}}) can be composed to allow untrusting parties to compute over private inputs without revealing them.
+Protocols like {{ENPA}} and {{PRIO}} use them to limit the information available to participants in protocols to realise privacy goals; as discussed in {{intermediation}} doing so might also counteract some kinds of centralization.

-Standards bodies (including the IETF) can serve an important function by evaluating how suitable such proposals are for deployment on the Internet, in reference to privacy, security, operational, and other shared goals.
+Whether use of these techniques (or others) can meaningfully counteract centralization is still uncertain.
+Standards bodies (including the IETF) can serve an important function by incubating them, applying (and where necessary, developing) architectural guidelines for privacy, security, operability, and other goals, and assuring interoperability.
 When appropriate, publication on the standards track or as experimental can be used to send signals to implementers, users, and regulators about their fitness.

 ## Build Robust Ecosystems {#balance}